---

 ## 3. Install the Tinybird CLI

-The Tinybird CLI is a command-line tool that allows you to interact with Tinybird's API.
-You will use it to create and manage the data project resources that underpin your real-time dashboard.
+The Tinybird CLI is a command-line tool for interacting with Tinybird's API.
+Use it to create and manage the data project resources that underpin your real-time dashboard.
 Run the following commands to prepare the virtual environment, install the CLI, and authenticate (the `-i` flag is for "interactive"):

 ```shell {% title="Install the Tinybird CLI" %}